-This selection enables a lock out of front panel menu access using a standard security code.
-Setting the protected mode denies access to the menu unless the access code is entered.
+This selection disables access to the menu via the front panel unless a standard security code is entered.
 This ensures that system settings will not be accidentally compromised.
-The screen displays "ENABLED" when Menu access is unlocked, and "PROTECTED" when menu access is controlled by the access code.
+The screen displays "ENABLED" when

+Menu access is unlocked, and "PROTECTED" when menu access is controlled by the access code.
 The standard access code is 232123.
-Once the code has been entered and the ENTER button has been pressed, the MENU selection is protected.
+Once the code is entered and the ENTER button pressed, the MENU selection is protected.
 Access to the menu will now require entry of this code.
 The message MENU ACCESS PROTECTED will be displayed notifying the user that the menu is password protected, and the user will be given the opportunity to enter the code.
-Entering a code other than the correct number will produce a message INCORRECT CODE ENTERED TRY AGAIN/ CANCEL.
+Entering an incorrect code will produce the message INCORRECT CODE ENTERED TRY AGAIN/ CANCEL.